Zero-Temperature Chaos in Bidimensional Models with Finite-Range Potentials: Introduction

 Our construction is based on the simulation theorem of Aubrun and Sablik~\cite{AubrunSablik2013} which states that every one-dimensional effectively closed subshift, extended vertically trivially to a $2$-dimensional subshift, is a topological factor of a subshift of finite type of zero topological entropy.
-We remark that this result was simultaneously proven by Durand, Romashchenko, and Shen~\cite{DRS1, DRS2}, which is the main tool used by Chazottes and Shinoda~\cite{ChazottesShinoda2020}.
+We remark that this result was simultaneously proven by Durand, Romashchenko, and Shen~\cite{DRS1, DRS2}, which is the main tool used by Chazottes and Shinoda~\cite{ChazottesShinoda2020} in their alternative proof.

 While quite intricate, the extension constructed by Aubrun and Sablik has the advantage of being quite explicit, whereas the proof by Durand, Romashchenko, and Shen is based on Kleene's fixed point theorem.
 We use the Aubrun-Sablik construction to produce a few estimates which are not explicit in~\cite{ChazottesHochman2010}.
 These estimates provide bounds that control the relative complexity of the SFT extension.
 More precisely, we give an explicit bound of the reconstruction function of the extension, thus avoiding the need to use Kleene's fixed point theorem.